diehlkj/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.forEach()` cycles through an array and performs a function on each item in that array `.map()` does the same thing as `.forEach()` but creates a new array for the results of the function dictated within it

 2. What is the difference between a function and a method?

+    Everything in JS is an object.
+A function is an object and a method is a function but an object to its children.
+In a global sense, a method is a function built into JS that we can call on at any time.
+In an object sense, a method is a function inside of an object.

 3. What is closure?

+    A closure is a function that references the scope of the function containing it.

 4. Describe the four rules of the 'this' keyword.

+    Global: `this` refers to the global or window object
+	Implicit: `this` refers to the object
+	New: `this` refers to the specific object instance created by the constructor function
+	Explicit: `call()` or `apply()` methods are used to pass the information of another object that `this` will refer to.

 5. Why do we need super() in an extended class?

+    We need `super()` in extended class to access the information in the parent class

 ## Project Set up